Quality labels

 Oeko-Tex

-The Oeko-Tex 100 standard was introduced in 1992 and is today the world's most widely used testing and certification system for textiles tested for harmful substances.
-Oeko-Tex approved institutes work in accordance with the latest scientific findings, their independent tests ensure that the examined textiles are free of harmful substances.
+The Oeko-Tex 100 standard was introduced in 1992 and is today the most widespread testing and certification system worldwide for textiles tested for harmful substances.
+The accredited Oeko-Tex institutes work according to the latest scientific findings; their independent tests ensure that the examined textiles are free from harmful substances.

 Products can only receive the textile certification label if all elements of the required criteria have been met without objection.

-The following applies: the more intensive the skin contact is, the more stringent the requirements are which are gathered in a catalog of scientifically based criteria with more than 100 individual parameters and these criteria are globally binding and are adapted to the most recent results each year, the 15 authorized eco-testing institutes check compliance with extensive control tests.
-Their independent experts also check the conformity of items marked with the new Oeko-Tex label through regular company audits.
+The following applies: the more intensive the skin contact, the stricter the requirements, which are gathered in a scientifically based catalogue of criteria with more than 100 individual parameters.
+These criteria are overall binding and are adapted each year to the latest results.
+The 15 authorized eco testing institutes check compliance through thorough control tests.
+Their independent experts also verify the conformity of items marked with the new Oeko-Tex label through regular company audits.

-To submit a request, an extensive network of contact offices around the world allows interested companies to submit a request for testing and certification to their Oeko-Tex 100 standard.
-This allows manufacturers, importers and retailers to benefit from specialized expertise. and decades of experience from the new Oeko-Tex test institutes and their employees.
-They adapt the test program to the coloring materials and agents used.
+To submit an application, a vast network of contact offices worldwide allows interested companies to apply for testing and certification according to their Oeko-Tex 100 standard.
+This enables manufacturers, importers, and retailers to benefit from the specialized expertise and decades of experience of the new Oeko-Tex testing institutes and their staff.
+They adapt the testing program to the dyes and agents used.

-All certificates from subcontractors for the materials used are taken into account.
+All subcontractors’ certificates for the materials used are taken into account.
 This avoids duplicate testing to minimize testing costs.

 Our certificate number for our fabrics is 1501004